 Shell (Non-Insulated) Jackets

-Shell jackets offer sturdy protection from wind and moisture and can be suitable for both backcountry and resort use.
-Made with multiple layers of fabric laminated together, they are typically waterproof and windproof and provide different levels of breathability.
-By our definition, these jackets are not insulated, so you’ll want to pair them with a baselayer (and usually a midlayer too) for warmth.
-These jackets make adding and removing layers easier to better adjust for temps.
+Shell jackets are built to provide solid protection against wind and moisture, making them suitable for both resort and backcountry use.
+They are typically made with multiple layers of fabric laminated together, offering reliable waterproofing, windproofing, and at least modest levels of breathability.
+These jackets are not insulated, so you'll need to pair them with a baselayer (and usually a midlayer, as well) for warmth.

 REI Co-op First Chair GTX (zipping up in snow)